Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Banana

-• Nonfat Unsweetened Yogurt
+• Nonfat unsweetened yogurt

-• Unsweetened Peanut Butter
+• Unsweetened peanut butter

 This is a yummy pet popsicle idea to cool your pal off on a summer day.
-These treats consist of only three ingredients, all healthy for your pub in moderation.
+These treats consist of only three ingredients, all healthy for your pup in moderation.
 You can use carrots, celery, or dog biscuits in place of the stick for freezing.

 divider-dog